Analyzing Differentiable Fuzzy Logic Operators: Differentiable Fuzzy Logics

 \subsection{Semantics}

 \dfl defines a new semantics using vector embeddings and functions on such vectors in place of classical semantics.
-In classical logic, a \textbf{structure} consists of a domain of discourse and an interpretation function, and is used to give meaning to the predicates.
-Similarly, in \dfl a structure consists of a probability distribution defined on an embedding space and an \textit{embedded interpretation}:\footnote{\tcite{Serafini2016} uses the term \say{(semantic) grounding} or \say{symbol grounding} \pcite{Mayo2003} instead of `embedded interpretation', \say{to emphasize the fact that $\fol$ is interpreted in a `real world'} but we find this potentially confusing as this could also refer to groundings in Herbrand semantics.
-Furthermore, by using the word `interpretation' we highlight the parallel with classical logical interpretations.}
+In classical logic, a \textit{structure} consists of a domain of discourse and an interpretation function, and is used to give meaning to the predicates. \dfl defines \textit{structures} using \textit{embedded interpretations}\footnote{\tcite{Serafini2016} uses the term \say{(semantic) grounding} or \say{symbol grounding} \pcite{Mayo2003} instead of `embedded interpretation', \say{to emphasize the fact that $\fol$ is interpreted in a `real world'} but we find this potentially confusing as this could also refer to groundings in Herbrand semantics.
+Furthermore, by using the word `interpretation' we highlight the parallel with classical logical interpretations.} instead: